+No sports program at Saint Stephen’s evolved from birth to district champion faster than girls lacrosse, and the Falcons won three straight from 2016-18.
 After starting as a club team in 2009, the program reached varsity status in 2013 and didn’t take long to taste success.
 Teams comprised entirely of underclassmen and middle school students appeared in district title games in 2014 and 2015, before raising the championship trophy for the first time in 2016.

 The architect of the Falcons program is head coach Leeann Fronckowiak, who has coached and officiated lacrosse for more than two decades.
 She previously served as head coach at Cardinal Mooney, and was the local board chair for the Tampa Women’s Lacrosse Officials.
 Fronckowiak was a selector and coach for the New York and Florida teams for the Women’s Division National Tournament, started two varsity high school programs in Buffalo, N.Y., youth programs for Lakewood Ranch and Manasota clubs, and coached the Canisius College club team.